 A practitioner who fails to complete a required educational assessment and/or training program and/or health (including psychiatric/psychological health) assessment and follow-up treatment or to provide a report of such findings shall automatically be suspended.
 If the report is provided within 30 calendar days of the notice of suspension, the practitioner shall be reinstated.
-Thereafter, such practitioner shall be deemed to have resigned voluntarily from the staff and must reapply for staff membership and privileges.
+Failure to make a timely request for reinstatement shall result in automatic relinquishment of membership and privileges.